 This Form 10-Q, as well as information included in oral statements or other written statements made or to be made by us, contain statements that constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements generally can be identified by words such as "anticipates," "estimates," "expects," "intends," "plans," "predicts," "projects," "will be," "will continue," "will likely result," and similar expressions.
+Forward-looking statements generally can be identified by words such as "anticipates," "believes," "estimates," "expects," "intends," "plans," "predicts," "projects," "will be," "will continue," "will likely result," and similar expressions.
 Forward-looking statements are neither historical facts nor assurances of future performance.
 These forward-looking statements are based on our current, reasonable expectations and assumptions, which expectations and assumptions are subject to risks and uncertainties that could cause our actual results to differ materially from those reflected in the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in our 2021 Form 10-K and the risks discussed under the caption "Risk Factors" included in this Quarterly Report on Form 10-Q. Given these risks and uncertainties, readers are cautioned not to place undue reliance on forward-looking statements.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in our 2021 Form 10-K and the risks discussed under the caption "Risk Factors" included in this Quarterly Report on Form 10-Q for the quarter ended June 30, 2022 and this Quarterly Report on Form 10-Q. Given these risks and uncertainties, readers are cautioned not to place undue reliance on forward-looking statements.
 We undertake no obligation to publicly update or revise any forward-looking statements, except as required by law.